 Makkori (Japanese name for makgeolli) is usually served chilled, in a pottery bowl with a spoon (ladle), or in recent times in a bottle.
 It is thoroughly mixed and shaken due to its tendency to accumulate sediments in the bottom leaving a pale liquid at the top.

-The root name makgeolli (막걸리) is formed with two words mak 막; reckless, rough, and careless) and goreu 거르; to strain or filter added with the suffix ‘i;이.
+The root name makgeolli (막걸리) is formed with two words mak 막; reckless, rough, or careless and goreu 거르; to strain or filter added with the suffix ‘i;이.

 Makgeolli wine is dense in nutrients as an ample amount of microorganisms grow during the fermentation process.
 It is a probiotic product that contains high levels of lactic acid bacteria along with vitamins, amino acids, and fiber.
 There are over 10 amino acids, inositol, vitamin B, and choline that makes this drink a sought-after tonic to promote metabolism, relieve fatigue, and even improve your complexion.

-The credit for bringing back age-old techniques to brew this super refresher again in traditional ways to beat out the mass production of cheap quality makgeolli goes to researchers like Park Rock- dam.
+The credit for bringing back age-old techniques to brew this ancient refresher in traditional ways and to beat out the mass production of cheap quality makgeolli goes to researchers like Park Rock Dam.
 He set out on his journey across Korea to collect recipes and find out new techniques to recreate traditional brewing methods.

 The packaging of the product also carries significance as over the line of a couple of months it changes itself into rice vinegar.

-Since makgeolli possess so many surprising health benefits and it’s low in ABV, people prefer to drink it in a bowl because in taking one or two bowls more always multiplies the sweet feelings.
+Since makgeolli possess so many surprising health benefits and it’s low in ABV, people prefer to drink it in a bowl because intaking one or two bowls extra always multiplies the pleasing feelings.
 The best thing about this pot full of clouds is you can make it in your home all by yourself.